Risks associated with the business

 The directors consider that the principal risks facing the company are as follows:

 - The company buys raw material commodities (coffee, tea and cocoa) from small and disadvantaged growers, often located in remote and under-developed regions of the world.
 The market prices of these commodities are quoted on international commodity exchanges.
 Any increases or volatility in prices or shortages in supply can affect the company’s performance.
-The company mitigates this risk by holding appropriate levels of stock in the supply chain;
+The company mitigates this risk by holding appropriate levels of stock in the supply chain.
+During February and March 2020 further potential risk to supply presented itself in the form of the potential for a global pandemic brought about by the spread of the Coronavirus disease.
+At the time of writing Cafédirect is in possession of peak stock of Peru beans that were contracted to purchase from the last harvest (the raw material for its best-selling product) and sufficient supplies are secured to meet the business’ need for a minimum of 5-6 months.
+The directors consider that this offers sufficient contingency but will continue to monitor and take action to accommodate any developments and minimise risk to Cafédirect’s trade;

 - The company outsources the processing and packing of its products to third party suppliers.
 Any issues that these suppliers encounter could disrupt supply and affect the company’s performance.
 To mitigate this risk the company takes out business interruption insurance, ensures that suppliers have contingency plans in place and identifies alternative supply options;

-- Increase in aggressive pricing and discounting by competitors as they respond to the squeeze on UK household incomes can impact the company’s sales volumes and market share.
-To mitigate this risk the company continually reviews its overall competitiveness in the market, incurs appropriate levels of promotional spend and focuses on promoting the distinctive elements of its brand.
+- Competitive pricing and discounting in the hot beverages market can impact the company’s sales volumes and market share.
+To mitigate this risk the company continually reviews its overall competitiveness in the market, incurs appropriate levels of promotional spend and focuses on promoting the distinctive elements of its brand;